KamaBorycka/Hangman-game/README.md

 # Hangman-game

-A classical game of hangman
+This is a classical game of Hangman.

+In order to run this code, run `python3 hangman.py`